 Please email firstname.lastname@example.org for any market related questions.

 FACE is a student run organization who leads a pivotal role in shaping the dining program at Emory University.
-Please contact Karoline Porcello, Co-Chair for FACE at firstname.lastname@example.org for further questions or how you can get involved.
+Please see the FACE page for contact information

 Yes!
 Please click the link below to read about the many initiatives Emory Campus Dining performs.